zhm12359/insight-data-challenge/README.md

-# Hanming's Data Science Challenge Solution
+# Hanming's Data Engineering Challenge Solution

 Use ```$./run.sh``` to run the program